 Keep in mind that some servers, which run software that's compatible with but not the same as Mastodon, will ignore these privacy settings if you send a message to their users, so be careful!

 How private is "Private"?

-I cannot stress this enough: Mention-only toots ("DMs") are not encrypted or secure.
+I cannot stress this enough: Private toots are not encrypted or secure.